MJP1998/Auto_short_generator/README.md

 ### Next steps

+- Automating upload to youtube, instagram/facebook and tiktok
+- Integrate a tts open-source model to stop relying on elevenlabs
+- Integrating stable diffusion model so as to generate the entire video
 - Integrating the chatgpt prompt to generate script, title, hashtags and description

-- Integrating stable diffusion model so as to generate the entire video with only the prompt